Adolfi/UmbracoNineDemoSite/Readme.md

 Use it as a reference if you will and steal whatever you like and ignore the things you dont.

 This is not **the way** of building Umbraco sites, it's **a way**.
-This site is build in the way that I like to build my Umbraco sites, which could be called a very "backend way" or "MVC way".
+This site is built in a way that I like to build sites, which could be called a very "backend way" or "MVC way".
 - Every page is rendered through a RenderController.
 - **TODO v2**: Every block *(Blocklist vs. Nested Content?)* is rendered through a ViewComponent.
 - Every view uses strongly typed View Models *(inheriting from ContentModel)*.